0strings0/Tr0113d-Macro/README.md

 # Trolled-4.0 - Registry Computer Defualt Exploit
 Trolled 4.0 is a macro designed to implement and improve on trolled 3.0 and cause priviledge escalation.
 It works on the latest version of windows 10 and 11 as of writing.
+Using this also does not require exe priviledges.
+You will need to have the ability to run vbscripts though.

 ## How It Works